-As for which solutions you should pick, mobile phone security tips generally recommend sticking with the tried-and-true software that works well on PCs, so you can’t go wrong with the likes of BitDefender, Norton, Kaspersky, or McAfee, who all have mobile-optimized versions of their desktop antivirus solutions, especially tailored for mobile operating systems and the dangers that mobile apps pose.
+As for which solutions you should pick, mobile phone security tips generally recommend sticking with the tried-and-true software that works well on PCs, so you can’t go wrong with the likes of BitDefender, Norton, Kaspersky, or McAfee, who all have mobile-optimized versions of their desktop antivirus solutions, specially tailored for mobile operating systems and the dangers that mobile apps pose.

 To make things even better, a lot of antivirus companies bundle free versions of their mobile software when you purchase desktop versions.
 Just make sure that you are really downloading a legitimate smartphone security app, as a lot of malicious software and malware programs pose as antivirus solutions, junk file cleaners, and similar helpful apps.

 The term “VPN” gets thrown around a lot in the tech community these days.
 Smartphone security tips by Wired, PC Mag, and other popular tech sites often talk about the importance of being careful when connecting to public Wi-Fi hotspots and unprotected sources of free internet.
 VPNs – virtual private networks – are an excellent solution.